 The best way to prevent excessive employee absenteeism is addressing your expectations around employee absences right from the get-go—with a clear employee attendance policy.

+If you don’t yet have one, now is the time to get this policy in place.
 Carve out a section of your employee handbook to outline your company’s attendance policy.
 This should include:

 - A review of your paid time off policy (including the number of days for sick time, vacation time, and any other leave or PTO offered)